surifirstpin/Acubi_documentation/Version.5/Visualization Types.md

 To hide the first or last column field values in Visualization, Select hide first or hide last check box in Data section.
 To carry out this function you need to derive a expression in calculated column.

-For Example : Apply substraction for OrderValue_Sum and derive the exptression in calculated column as follow;
+For Example : Apply substraction for OrderValue_Sum and derive the expression in calculated column as follow;

 ```
 pivot_offset(#{ROOT.BI_DELIVERYREPORT.sum_ORDERVALUE} ,0,-1)